 What is a Work Hardening Program?

-Work hardening programs are highly structured, simulated work tasks that typically take place in a nonhospital environment.
-They provide a safe transition from prescribed care to successfully returning to working capacity.
+Work hardening programs are highly structured, simulated work tasks that typically take place in a non-hospital environment.
+They provide a safe transition from prescribed care after an injury at work to successfully returning to working capacity.
 Most work hardening programs consist of 3-5 sessions a week for 2-8 weeks.
-Sessions range from 2-4 hours and are influenced on the patient’s place of employment.
+Sessions range from 2-4 hours and are influenced by the patient’s place of employment.
 Components included in a work hardening program are:

 - Specific Flexibility Program